platformsh/template-builder/templates/symfony4/files/README.md

 This template provides a basic Symfony 4 skeleton.
 It is configured for Production mode by default so the usual Symfony "welcome" page will not appear.
 That can be adjusted in `.platform.app.yaml`.

+Symfony is a high-performance loosely-coupled PHP web development framework.

 ## Services

 * PHP 7.3